 Here's who I am & what I do

 I am Mayank Chugh.
 I am a first-generation college graduate, born and raised in Anglophilic India before I started my academic journey.
-Currently, I reside in Boston, MA.
+I reside in Baltimore, MD.
+I am an Assistant Professor (Teaching) in Biology at the University of Maryland, Baltimore County.

 I am fascinated by life; its beauty in form, shape, pattern, function, and dynamics in space and time.
 I am excited by how a single cell develops into a multicellular organism with sophisticated organs and coherent behaviour.
 I have spent the last 10 years learning and investigating this fundamental question in different organisms and with various techniques.